sammogerman/partyparty-static/README.md

 If you ever want to compile the src/ files into dist/ without needing the `serve` or `watch` behavior, simply run `gulp build`.

+## Deployment

+Any changes to the remote `master` branch will automatically deploy to Netlify.

 ## Repository structure